 Today the cemetery is a mixture of maintained areas and sections that have been left as wildlife habitats.
 The Cemetery is not only an important repository of social history but also a vital habitat for many species of flora and fauna.

-A couple of leaflets on aspects of the ecology of the site are available for download below.
+A couple of leaflets on aspects of the ecology of the site are available for viewing online, just click on the highlighted text here.